icicle-lang/icicle/README.md

 mean v = sum v / count v
 ```

-This is fine<sup>[1](#stability)</sup>, and one can be sure that Icicle will
+This is fine, and one can be sure that Icicle will fuse the sum and count
-fuse the sum and count queries such that the data will only be visited once.
+queries such that the data will only be visited once.
+For calculating the
-For calculating the variance and standard deviation, one might naïvely try
+variance and standard deviation, one might naïvely try this:
-this:

 ```haskell
 variance : Element Double -> Aggregate Double